 - pinch of cinnamon

-- scroll up to see blog post for a list of fun ideas!
+- OPTIONAL ADD-INS:scroll up to see blog post for a list of fun ideas!

 - ASSEMBLE INGREDIENTS: Layer ingredients in the blender.
 In the first layer add the liquids - almond milk, lemon juice.
 Then add the cinnamon, protein powder (or Greek yogurt), and any other add-ins you will be using here.
 Then add spinach and avocado.
 And finally add the frozen ingredients – blueberries and banana.